johan--/nci-uMatch-bddtests/DataSetup/README.txt

             DynamoDataUploader.new('local').upload_patient_data_to_aws

-How to work with seed data:
+How to work append seed data to current existing seed data lib:
+1. Clear all local data:
+    DynamoDb.new('local').clear_all_tables
+2. Load all existing seed data DynamoDataUploader.new('local').upload_treatment_arm_to_aws DynamoDataUploader.new('local').upload_patient_data_to_aws
+    DynamoDataUploader.new('local').upload_ion_to_aws
+3. Generate new seed data
+4. Backup all data from current local dynamodb:
+    DynamoDataUploader.backup_all_local_db
+5. Check in seed_data_for_upload/{patient related table).json files to git

+Other tips
 1. Start with a fresh new full loaded local dynamodb:
 DynamoDb.new('local').clear_all_tables
 DynamoDataUploader.new('local').upload_treatment_arm_to_aws
 DynamoDataUploader.new('local').upload_patient_data_to_aws
+DynamoDataUploader.new('local').upload_ion_to_aws

 2. Start with an empty local dynamodb;
 DynamoDb.new('local').clear_all_tables